DNACENSolutions/dnac_ansible_workflows/workflows/assurance_intelligent_capture/README.md

 Prepare the input data for creating or managing ICAP settings and downloads.

 1. **Define Input Variables:**
-   Create variable files (e.g., `vars/assurance_icap_inputs.yml`) that define the desired state of your ICAP settings, including details for creation and download.

 #### Schema for Assurance ICAP Workflow